SPECIAL REPORT-Into the fog: How Britain lost track of the coronavirus

 McNally said the government refused to share models used by its scientific advisers and the data that fed them.
 They wouldn't reveal, for example, how many people from her area were calling the NHS helpline with COVID-19 symptoms.
 If local officials had been kept informed there could have been special efforts to work out the source of infection, or an information campaign aimed at a particular area to reinforce the lockdown.
 "We basically would have done contact tracing," she said.
 Louise Smith, the director of health in the rural county of Norfolk, in eastern England, was angry that mortality and case data weren't shared by local hospitals.
 From March to mid-April, she said, "I was finding out about the deaths by reading the local newspaper."

 And the information blackout continued.
-Throughout most of the outbreak, Birmingham's Varney, like other public health directors, was given no more detail about deaths and infections than was published on national websites, with the exception of information about outbreaks in nursing homes or other institutions.
-A breakdown of deaths by neighbourhood, which would have identified clusters like in Lozells, was not released until May 1.
+Throughout most of the outbreak, Birmingham's Varney, like other public health directors, was given no more detail about deaths and infections than was published on national websites, except information about outbreaks in nursing homes or other institutions.
+A breakdown of deaths by neighborhood, which would have identified clusters like in Lozells, was not released until May 1.
 Secrecy was pervasive.
-Dr Helen Carter, Public Health England's deputy director in the Midlands, revealed in a May 15 memo to Birmingham councillors that the government had initially ordered the agency not to share with local councils its surveillance reports containing data about notified cases from local hospital emergency rooms and general practitioners.
+Dr. Helen Carter, Public Health England's deputy director in the Midlands, revealed in a May 15 memo to Birmingham councilors that the government had initially ordered the agency not to share with local councils its surveillance reports containing data about notified cases from local hospital emergency rooms and general practitioners.

 "Until April 2020 PHE was not permitted to share the surveillance reports with local partners by the Cabinet Office," she wrote in the memo, which is reported here for the first time.
 After April, information was shared with public health directors, but the reports remained official secrets and were "marked as official sensitive and not in the public domain," said the memo, which was reviewed by Reuters.
 Public Health England declined requests by Reuters to interview Carter or any member of its staff involved in contact tracing.
 A spokesman said some of its surveillance reports were classified as "official sensitive" which, the spokesman said, was standard practice for non-public information.
 The agency had a "constant dialogue" with local health directors, with "routine exchanges of information and data," the spokesman added.